golemfactory/wasm-store/sha1solver/README.md

 }
 ```

-If you changed the graph in `in.txt` file, then you need to update this file in subtasks subdirectories.
+If you changed the `infile` file, then you need to update this file in subtasks subdirectories.

 ```
-cp in.txt in/subtask1/in.txt
+cp infile in/subtask1/infile
-cp in.txt in/subtask2/in.txt
+cp infile in/subtask2/infile
-cp in.txt in/subtask3/in.txt
+cp infile in/subtask3/infile
 ```

 To run it simply type